radtriste/kogito-pipelines/docs/nightly_and_release.md

 ### Testing the Release Pipeline

-In order to test the full Release Pipeline, and in order to avoid any problem, you will need to change some env in [Jenkinsfile.release](../Jenkinsfile.release), create jobs in Jenkins and setup some credentials.
+In order to test the full Release Pipeline, and in order to avoid any problem, you will need to create Jenkins jobs with sepcific environment and some credentials.

 * Have a specific container registry and credentials registered with `push` rights on it
 * Have a specific author repository that you can test against
 * If you don't want to flood your test author repository with temporary branches, you should use also another author, referred as "bot account", and that you can setup in environment variables `BOT_*`
 * Have a specific Maven repository to deploy jar artifacts
+* Create all the required Jenkins jobs

 #### Create specific Maven repository for release testing